-March 29th at 10:30 AM-noon, Grace Bible Church will host "Christ in the Passover: A Presentation."
-This powerful presentation, shared by Will Rosenberg from Jews for Jesus, will demonstrate the link between the Jewish feast of Passover and the last supper Jesus shared with His disciples.
+March 21st at 9 or 11 AM, Grace Bible Church will host "Christ in the Passover: A Presentation."
+This powerful presentation from Jews for Jesus, will demonstrate the link between the Jewish feast of Passover and the last supper Jesus shared with His disciples.
 Join us for an explanation of the beautiful symbolism of the Jewish ceremony called a seder.
 We will weave the story of the exodus and freedom from slavery together with the messianic hope realized in Jesus' life, death, and resurrection.
 The words "do this in remembrance of me" will take on an even deeper meaning to Christians as we learn the significance of the tradition Jesus observed the night before He died and give us a closer look at the very Jewish life He led.
 Jewish or not, religious or not, all are welcome for this unforgettable, thought-provoking experience.

 There will be a nursery for children ages 0-2 and a special children's church for ages 3-3rd grade.

 This is FREE event and all are welcome to attend.

 Jews for Jesus is a global nonprofit made up primarily of Jewish people from different backgrounds who have all come to believe that Jesus is the Jewish Messiah.
 It is our passion to share this belief with our Jewish people around the world.

 We relentlessly pursue God’s plan for the salvation of the Jewish people.